kuhree/www/src/pages/about/resume2.md

     <span class="font-light">Docker, Github Actions, Railway.app</span>
 </div>

-**Architected and developed a scalable podcast directory platform**, growing it to host over 100 podcasts and 10,000+ episodes within 18 months.
+**Spearheaded development for a scalable podcast directory platform,** growing it to host over 100 podcasts and 10,000+ episodes within 18 months.

 - **Architected and implemented a secure, scalable, backend**, supporting features such as user authentication, audio streaming, and RSS Sync.
 - **Led a team of 2+ frontend developers**, conducting 10+ code reviews per month and implementing best practices, resulting in a 50% increase in team productivity.
 - **Collaborated with internal teams and stakeholders to define and prioritize feature roadmap**, delivering 15 major updates over 2 years.
 <!-- - **Integrated data analytics tools**, providing actionable insights that drove a 35% increase in user retention. -->
 <!-- - **Reduced infrastructure costs by 30%** through strategic use of cloud resources and implementation of efficient caching mechanisms. -->

 <div class="flex justify-between items-center">
     <h3 class="my-0">The Institute for Love and Time (TILT)</h3>